 As well as eliminating the need for flushing in these buildings, we will generate virtually no wastewater.
 This reduces the need for wastewater treatment and minimises any effect on groundwater sources.
 Choosing composting toilets means we’re taking on responsibility for treating our own waste, but it comes with its rewards too!
 Treated compost generated by the toilets will serve as nutrient-rich food for the native plants on site.

 Composting toilets require no water for flushing.
-When you use the toilet, your waste drops down a pipe into a tank where natural processes break it down, transforming it into a soil-like material called humus that can be used as fertiliser for your garden.
-In fact, the Phoenix Composting Toilets at Camp Glenorchy work much like garden compost piles, using food, air, bacteria, moisture and heat to transform waste into a usable end product that doesn’t contaminate the environment and isn’t harmful to humans.
+When you use the toilet, your waste drops down a pipe into a tank where natural processes break it down, transforming it into a soil-like material called humus that can be used as fertiliser.
+In fact, the Phoenix Composting Toilets at Camp Glenorchy work much like garden compost piles, using food, air, bacteria, moisture and heat to transform waste into a usable end product.

 Maintenance is a key requirement for composting toilets to work safely and efficiently.
 Depending on how frequently they’re used, owners need to perform weekly, monthly and yearly tasks.
 Frequent tasks include adding bulking agents (such as white wood shavings) to make waste more porous and, in the case of the Phoenix Toilets we're using, rotating a crank handle located on the tank to help with the downward movement of the pile.
 The moisture level of the waste and the cleanliness of the components also need to be checked every few weeks.
-On average, finished compost is removed once a year from the bottom of the tank and turned with the soil in the garden as fertiliser.
+On average, finished compost is removed once a year from the bottom of the tank.

 When they are well-maintained, composting toilets do not have any odd smells.
 Like a standard toilet, if they smell at all it generally means something is not working as it should and needs to be fixed.